thomasmost/darkbridge/docs/Infrastructure.md

 }
 ```

-Now register the task definition:
+Now register the task definition. **Note that you will need to add an `image` attribute under the `containerDefinition` with a temporary value (e.g. "temp") for the registration to succeed.** Delete this attribute after registering the task-definition, it will be filled in during deploys.

 ```bash
 aws ecs register-task-definition --region us-east-1 --cli-input-json file://$HOME/teddy/task-def-staging.json